NadimGhaznavi/Db4E/pages/ops/Configuring-the-P2Pool-Daemon-as-a-Service.md

 # Introduction

-This page documents the configuration of the P2Pool software used by my Monero mining farm.
-I have configured P2Pool to connect my collection of machines running XMRig to the Monero Mini Sidechain.
+This page documents the configuration of the *P2Pool* software used by my Monero mining farm.
+I have configured *P2Pool* to connect my collection of machines running *XMRig* to the *Monero Mini Sidechain*.

 The socket service creates a named pipe that connects the the P2Pool daemon's standard input.
 This pipe is used to interact with the daemon once it's running.
 By using this architecture, you can run processes (e.g. a cron script) to send commands to the P2Pool daemon while still running it as a service.
 The actual P2Pool service definition calls a shell script (shown below) that passes in all the options used to start the P2Pool daemon.